eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 Run the app with ```mvn spring-boot:run```.
 You should not see any data coming in just yet.
 But we can change that quickly by sending some geolocation data to the MQTT endpoint.

-## Step 2: Sending geolocation data to MQTT
+## Step 2: Sending geolocation data to Bosch IoT Hub using MQTT protocol

 First let's register a device in the device registry under a specific device-id.
 Only then we can send data for that device-id to the Bosch IoT Hub.